SwordSaintLancelot/US_Cars_Regression/README.md

 # US_Cars_Regression

- Regression to find about US cars dataset
+Create a regression model to predict the prices of the cars in USA based on the given features.